ygfalcon/Solsniper-zero/README.md

 The default workflow is intentionally simple:

 1. Send SOL to the desired wallet.
+A default keypair (`keypairs/default.json`) is bundled for out-of-the-box runs and can be funded directly.
 2. Load the keypair in the SolHunter GUI.
 3. Press **Start**.

+The mandatory Rust `depth_service` is already enabled and starts automatically, so no extra step is required.
 All optional agents are enabled by default and wallet selection is always manual.
 Offline data (around two to three days of history, capped at 50&nbsp;GB by default) downloads automatically.
 Set `OFFLINE_DATA_LIMIT_GB` to adjust the size limit.
 The bot begins with an initial $20 balance linked to [`min_portfolio_value`](#minimum-portfolio-value).
 Control how often snapshots and trades are flushed to disk with `OFFLINE_BATCH_SIZE` and `OFFLINE_FLUSH_INTERVAL`.
 `OFFLINE_FLUSH_MAX_BATCH` caps the number of entries written per transaction.
 Executemany batching yields roughly 25–30% faster logging.